SydneyMW/Java-Tutorials/README.md

 If the parent class is **abstract**, it cannot be directly instantiated.
 Instead, objects can only be constructed from child classes of the parent.

-Example: Define our parent class as an abstract class.
+For example, define our parent class as an abstract class.
 It has private attributes, protected setter and getter functions, and public plant and harvest methods. https://github.com/SydneyMW/Java-Tutorials/blob/ecf47c344f2a2a536a6d0920fa64bd2842bc9c58/Inheritance-Produce/Produce.java#L2-L74

 Now define our child class, ```Fruit```, which extends ```Produce```.
 This means it has access to the protected and public methods of ```Fruit```, including the getter and setter functions, and the ```harvest``` and ```plant``` methods.
 It and has additional constructers for instantiation. https://github.com/SydneyMW/Java-Tutorials/blob/ecf47c344f2a2a536a6d0920fa64bd2842bc9c58/Inheritance-Produce/Produce.java#L76-L97

 We can create another child class, ```Vegetable```, which similarly extends ```Produce``` and has its own constructors. https://github.com/SydneyMW/Java-Tutorials/blob/ecf47c344f2a2a536a6d0920fa64bd2842bc9c58/Inheritance-Produce/Produce.java#L99-L120

 Now, in our main class, we can instantiate fruits and vegetables, and simulate their harvesting and planting as desired using these inherited methods. https://github.com/SydneyMW/Java-Tutorials/blob/ecf47c344f2a2a536a6d0920fa64bd2842bc9c58/Inheritance-Produce/ProduceMain.java#L1-L14

 This simulation in ProduceMain would give the terminal output:
 ```
 javac ProduceMain